|

 You can do this by using my budget calculator here.

-The best way to use this is to research the cost of the activities and accommodations you prefer while visiting Europe; use the table above to help with the rest.
+The best way to use this is to research the costs of the activities and accommodations you prefer for your Europe trip; use the table above to help with the rest.

 Fuel costs